 The role of regulations in accelerating change

-Perhaps surprisingly, the biggest catalyst of digital transformation in KYC compliance in 2020 has been financial regulators around the world.
+Perhaps surprisingly, the biggest catalyst of digital transformation in KYC compliance since the beginning of the COVID-19 pandemic has been financial regulators around the world.
 In fact, regulators have started to replace diffidence with encouragement regarding technology adoption and digital transformation for AML/KYC processes.
 This shift, which had already started, was massively accelerated by the coronavirus pandemic.

 For instance, during the inaugural AML/CFT RegTech Forum in November 2019, the Hong Kong Monetary Authority encouraged Hong Kong’s banks to “consider, test and implement” RegTech solutions to drive innovation and stronger compliance across the sector.